Smart Phone Malware: The 6 Worst Offenders

 Red Bunny Trojan

-The HongTouTou (aka "red bunny") exploit was just reported this week by Lookout.
+The HongTouTou (aka "red bunny") exploit was just reported by Lookout.
 Making its way around Chinese app stores and targeting Chinese-language users, the bunny's full functionality and motivation are not yet known, but it appears to masquerade as a mobile browser in order to hit specific sites, possibly to fulfill some kind of pay-per-click traffic commitment.
 It may also be visiting pages with ads, in order to drive up ad revenue with falsely inflated page views.

 When certain Australian iPhone users would "jailbreak" their phones in order to load illicit apps, some were infected by a worm that changed their wallpaper to an image of 80s pop crooner Rick Astley, says Lookout.
 The worm would then go out and search for other compromised phones to infect.
 As anyone who's ever been "rickrolled" could predict, the worm's slogan, written across the wallpaper image, was "ikee is never going to give you up."
 My guess is that some victims were left feeling very let down.

 Now that you're good and scared witless, it's important to remind you again that these are not yet at your doorstep.
 However, behaving in a certain irresponsible way may bring them closer to you.

 "Use common sense," says Kevin Mahaffey, Lookout co-founder and CTO.
 "If you're downloading applications, look at the info you have available — user ratings, the developer, the number of downloads."
 If there's an app with few user comments and few total downloads, and it's released by a developer you never heard of, steer clear.
 If you see a free game or entertainment app that collects phone call, location and contact data, you should probably skip it.